Philani Mavundla

-Philani Godfrey Mavundla is a South African politician, Zulu nationalist and business tycoon who has been the Mayor of the Umvoti Local Municipality in KwaZulu-Natal since 2023, having previously served from 2011 to 2013 as a member of the African National Congress.
+Philani Godfrey Mavundla is a South African politician and a business man who is a former Mayor of the Umvoti Local Municipality in KwaZulu-Natal, having previously served from 2011 to 2013 as a member of the African National Congress.
 He served as the Deputy Mayor of the eThekwini Metropolitan Municipality from 2021 until 2022.
 He is the founder and current leader of the Abantu Batho Congress, a party he founded in early-2020 after he resigned from the National Freedom Party (NFP).

 Early life

 Mavundla was born in the Clermont township outside Pinetown in Durban.
 He became an entrepreneur at the age of 12.
 He sold snacks to his schoolmates.
 At the age of 16, Mavundla left school to go and work for a tyre manufacturing company in Welkom in the Free State.
 He later returned to Durban and worked for a multiple construction companies and earned a boilermaker certificate.